raymondji/commitstack/README.md

 # commitstack

-CLI to facilitate [stacking merge requests](https://www.stacking.dev/) in git.
+CLI to facilitate [stacking pull requests](https://www.stacking.dev/) in git.
 Integrates with Gitlab (!) and Github.

+## What is stacking?

+https://graphite.dev/guides/stacked-diffs has a good overview on what it is and why you might want to do it.

+## Why use a dedicated tool for stacking?

+Stacking with just Git is totally doable but combersome.
+- While modern Git has made updating stacked branches much easier with [`--update-refs`](https://andrewlock.net/working-with-stacked-branches-in-git-is-easier-with-update-refs/), other tasks like keeping track of your stacks or pushing all branches in a stack are left to the user.
+- Moreover, stacking also typically involves additional manual steps on Gitlab/Github/etc, such as setting the correct target branch on each pull request.

 ## Why commitstack over `<other stacking tool>`?

+The first reason is that while Github users are spoiled for choice, there are surprisingly few options that integrate with Gitlab.
-The first reason is that if you want a stacking tool that integrates with both Gitlab and Github, commitstack is the only option I'm aware of.
+- If you want a stacking tool that integrates with both Gitlab and Github, commitstack is the only option I'm aware of.
-- If you just need Gitlab support, the only options I'm aware of are the `glab stack` CLI command and commitstack.
-The user experience is pretty different between them, so see which one resonates with you more.
+- If you need Gitlab support only, the two options I'm aware of are the `glab stack` CLI command and commitstack.
+The user experience is pretty different between them, so see which one suits your preferences more.
 - If you use another Git hosting platform, commitstack is designed to (hopefully) be easily extensible for additional hosting platforms.

-The second reason is that if you already know how to stack MRs/PRs using native Git (e.g. with `git rebase --update-refs`), commitstack should be easy to learn and integrate into your mental model.
+The second reason is that if you already know how to stack MRs/PRs using just Git (e.g. with `git rebase --update-refs`), commitstack should be easy to learn and integrate into your mental model.
 It's designed to lean on existing Git concepts/functionality as much as possible, while automating many of the cumbersome parts.

 ## Installation